mmcco/verified-parser-example/README.md

 Swarthmore College.
 It's an early step in our investigation of verifying kernel-level interpreters such as BPF.

-Thanks to Jacques-Henri Jourdan, the author of the verified parser, who was very open and helpful.
+Thanks to Jacques-Henri Jourdan, who was very open and helpful.